-- Eligible tenants must be ages 18-25, or 16+ with proof of emancipation from the foster care system or families with mentally-ill children. - Children and youth with severe emotional disorders or severe mental illness as defined in Welfare and Institutions Code Section 5600.3(a). - In addition, the individual shall be homeless, meaning living on the streets or lacking a fixed and regular night-time residence.
+- Eligible tenants must be ages 18-25, or 16+ with proof of emancipation from the foster care system - Children and youth with severe emotional disorders or severe mental illness as defined in Welfare and Institutions Code Section 5600.3(a). - In addition, the individual shall be homeless, meaning living on the streets or lacking a fixed and regular night-time residence.
 This includes living in a shelter, motel or other temporary living situation in which the individual has no tenant rights.
-Individuals may also be at risk of homelessness, or exiting and/or entering institutional settings such as foster care or juvenile facilities. - DMH shall determine the eligibility of individuals applying for tenancy in an MHSA-funded unit for compliance with the MHSA Housing Program target population criteria.
+Individuals may also be at risk of homelessness, or exiting institutional settings such as foster care or juvenile facilities. - DMH shall determine the eligibility of individuals applying for tenancy in an MHSA-funded unit for compliance with the MHSA Housing Program target population criteria.